JuliaDynamics/ResumableFunctions.jl/docs/src/manual.md

 ## Parametric `@resumable` functions

-Type parameters can be specified with a `where` clause:
+Type parameters can be specified with a normal Julia `where` clause:

 ```@meta
 DocTestSetup = quote